hospital-executives/hospital-ceos-code/build_code/README.md

 This folder contains the code to create the cleaned HIMSS files.

 Make sure your _data folder is up to date before re-running the Makefile.
+Additionally, run `make` in the `setup_environment` folder before running scripts in this folder.

 From the root of this directory, you should be able to run 'make' in terminal and completely regenerate the two final products: